KOINSLOT-Inc/kywy-rust/README.md

 you can install elf2uf2-rs by running:
 `cargo install elf2uf2-rs`

-UF2 file will them be in the directory target/thumbv6m-none-eabi/release/examples/
+UF2 file will then be in the directory 'target/thumbv6m-none-eabi/release/examples/'

 #Including as a crate
 You can include this project as a crate by adding it in your Cargo.toml file